dhruvpatel99269/Warehouse/README.markdown

 ## Impact
 This system addresses critical warehouse safety challenges, reducing injury and fatality rates while improving operational efficiency.
 By automating threat detection and compliance monitoring, it minimizes human error, enhances response times, and supports scalable deployment, making it a valuable tool for modern warehouse management.

-## Screenshots
-*Add a screenshot of the React dashboard displaying real-time camera feeds with annotated detections (e.g., bounding boxes around workers indicating PPE compliance, fall alerts, or fire detection).
-You can use the mockup generated earlier for this purpose.*

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.